Radiation Therapy in India

-The radiation oncologist prefers using 3D-CRT as it provides patient specific 3D images which are used in the treatment planning process.
+The radiation oncologist prefers using 3D-CRT as it provides patient-specific 3D images used in the treatment planning process.

 This is what distinguishes 3D-CRT from conventional radiotherapy.

-Generally, tumours don’t have regular shape and size.
+Generally, tumours don’t have a regular shape and size.

-3D-CRT uses specialized computers and imaging techniques such as CT, MRI and PET scans which show the accurate shape and size of the tumour as well as the surrounding organs.
+3D-CRT uses specialized computers and imaging techniques such as CT, MRI, and PET scans which show the accurate shape and size of the tumor and the surrounding organs.

 Depending upon the shape and size, the radiation oncologist can then precisely and accurately tailor the radiation beams to the tumour.